The Difference between Emotions & Feelings

 I believe it would make sense that love and feelings arise from either the most evolved parts of our body and mind, or that they arise from our entire brain, heart and overall body, entering a state of conscious entrainment.
 With such entrainment, our whole being becomes coherent, and at the height of feelings, or the expression of love, we may experience a scintillating, quivering state of oneness, beyond our local experience of time and space on earth.

 I believe humanity will evolve into a more feelings based existence.
 That feelings will lead us to peace, as well as to the recognition of what true love is, as a state of bliss-filled freedom.

 The primary state that this feeling of love creates in us, is one of openness.
-This in turn creates union with that which is within, and that which is without.
+This in turn enables union with that which is within, and that which is without.